PaulHoOutsystems/stripe_odc_connector/README.md

 This connector has two parts:

-1. A custom code extension : Stripe_Ext
+1. A custom code extension : Stripe_ExternalLogic
 2. A library that uses the underlying custom code extension: Stripe Connector (Black Belt Edition)

 The connector provides the following functionality (as of now):